techidaily/site-games-able/source/_posts/addressing-steam-errors-in-windows-rust-setup.md

 ## 8\.
 Uninstall Rust and Reinstall It

  If none of the above fixes work, the problem could be with the game's installation itself.
 To make sure this isn't the case, you should uninstall Rust and reinstall it from scratch.
-If you're not familiar with the process, check out our guide on[how to uninstall Steam games and reinstall them fresh](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) .
+If you're not familiar with the process, check out our guide on [how to uninstall Steam games and reinstall them fresh](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) .

  Don't worry; you won't have to pay for the game again if you uninstall it.
 Since all the games you buy remain anchored to your Steam account, you can reinstall them whenever you want to.